gregorplop/thirdway/README.md

 # thirdway: an experiment in content services backend architecture
 \
 _thirdway_ is an exploration on the viability of a content delivery architecture in a document management system.\
-The problem it is trying to address is binary content storage & delivery via an RDBMS and it gets its name from the debate around the question:
+The problem it is trying to address, is binary content storage & delivery via an RDBMS and it gets its name from the debate around the question:
 >**"How should I store my binary content?
 As blobs directly into the database, or as files in the filesystem, while keeping their paths referenced in a database field?"**

-We won't go into the pros and cons of each solution (there's plenty of material around it in forums), but if we arbitrarily call the blob approach "the first way" and the filesystem approach "the second way", then what we'd be suggesting here could be "the third way".
+We won't go into the pros and cons of each approach (there's plenty of material around it in forums), but if we arbitrarily call the blob approach "the first way" and the filesystem approach "the second way", then what we'd be suggesting here could be "a third way".

 ### So, what is _thirdway_ ?